MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 ---
 author: RobertButterworthMS
-description: Describes in tutorial form how to use the Blender open-source 3D creation suite to prepare 3D models for use in Dynamics 365 Guides and Microsoft Power Apps ms.author: robutter ms.date: 10/22/2019 ms.topic: article
+description: Describes in tutorial form how to use the Blender open-source 3D creation suite to prepare 3D objects for use in Dynamics 365 Guides and Microsoft Power Apps ms.author: robutter ms.date: 10/22/2019 ms.topic: article
-title: Use Blender to prepare 3D models for use in Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
+title: Use Blender to prepare 3D objects for use in Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Use Blender to prepare 3D models for use in Dynamics 365 Guides and in mixed-reality components included in apps created with Power Apps
+# Use Blender to prepare 3D objects for use in Dynamics 365 Guides and in mixed-reality components included in apps created with Power Apps

 This tutorial provides step-by-step instructions that show you how to: